Administrators

 Arne P. Nielsen believes that the real object of education, through the work of the Holy Spirit, is to transform the lives of students and “restore in man the image of his Maker … promoting the development of body, mind, and soul.”
 As a lifelong Christian educator, Arne believes that all children have the right to reach their God-given potential.
 He believes that the best way to accomplish this is by relying on God to lead, building trust and buy-in from educators, developing instructional leaders at the school level, and creating a differentiated system that provides resources and support for educators to grow and flourish.

-Arne holds a Bachelor of Science Degree from Andrews University and a Master’s Degree in School Administration from Western Carolina University.
-He plans to resume his studies in the Leadership PhD program at Andrews University.
+Arne holds a PhD in Leadership from Andrews University, a Master’s Degree in School Administration from Western Carolina University, and a Bachelor of Science Degree from Andrews University.

 Previous to Arne’s coming to the NAD Education Office, he served as Vice President for Integrated Youth Ministries in the Florida Conference, leading Children’s and Family Ministry, Youth and Young Adults Ministry, Camp Ministry, and the Education Department in a joint venture to disciple God’s children.
 Previous to that position he served for four years as Superintendent of Education in the Florida Conference and three years as Superintendent of Education in the Idaho Conference.
 At these schools Arne taught physical education, health, and biology lab; coached gymnastics; and served as a boys’ dean, vice-principal, principal, and business manager.

-Arne is married to Teen (Fraser) who has partnered with him in life for close to 40 years.
+Arne is married to Teen (Fraser) who has partnered with him in life for 40+ years.
 Teen has supported Arne’s educational ministry by filling specific needs at each location where they’ve worked.
-Most recently she has served as financial aid advisor at Florida Hospital’s Adventist University and is currently an administrative assistant at World Headquarters in the office of Secretariat.
+Most recently she has served as financial aid advisor at Florida Hospital’s Adventist University and is currently an administrative assistant at World Headquarters in the office of Secretariat working with Adventist Volunteer Services.
 Arne and Teen have three boys: Josh, a Business Marketer and Manager; Jake, a gymnastics instructor; and Jesse, an artist/entrepreneur.

 Leisa Morton-Standish